 You’ve probably heard of CBD but do you know how to add it to your skincare routine?
 We take a look at the basics in this beginners guide to CBD Skincare.

 You may have already heard, but CBD skincare is the hottest word in beauty right now.
-CBD stands for Cannabidiol, which is found in hemp and marijuana.
-It’s entirely separate from THC, the psychoactive part of marijuana that gets you high.
-Most of the CBD that is found in beauty products comes from hemp anyway so the likelihood of getting a buzz from your serum is unfortunately zero.
-In the US, there are more pure CBD products available.
-However in the UK, you will mostly find products that contain Cannabis Sativa Oil and Hemp Seed Oil.
-Both are by products of hemp and cannabis, not actual cannabidiols.
-That said, they still have incredible anti inflammatory properties making them ideal for red, stressed or acne prone skin.
+CBD stands for Cannabidiol, which is found in hemp and cannabis (both are essentially the same plant.)
+In the UK CBD is extracted from Cannabis Sativa L, also known as industrial hemp.
+Legally it must contain less that 0.2% of THC (the psychotropic part that gets you high) in order to be classed as CBD.
+So the likelihood of getting a buzz from your serum is unfortunately zero.
+However anything listing Cannabis Sativa Seed oil unfortunately contains no CBD as it can only be found in the bud and stalk.
+CBD and Cannabis Sativa Seed oil both have incredible anti inflammatory properties making products containing it ideal for red, stressed or acne prone skin.

 If you have skin complaints like rosacea or acne, you might want to crank up the amount of CBD you use.
 These little bottles of golden goodness pack a powerful punch.
 Simply add 1-2 drops to your existing oil, serum or moisturiser.
 This will allow you to apply more or less, depending on how your skin looks on any given day.
 We tried Bybi’s CBD Booster in our usual face oil and saw a huge improvement in redness after 2 weeks.

 If adding a booster oil isn’t for you, there are plenty of products on the market.
 They are pre mixed with other active ingredients to form highly effective products.
 This makes them perfect for CBD Beginners.